The disciples knew what they needed to do. On the day Jesus ascended into heaven, they were left with the Great Commission.

 STEP 4.
 Get Involved: Developmental Opportunities

 There is no shortage of opportunities for you to develop balance in your spiritual life by engaging in a variety of classes, projects, ministries or small groups.
 Throughout the year, our church offers classes and training opportunities for you to grow in the area(s) you’ve chosen to focus on.
 There are also ministries and mission projects that are planned throughout the year.

 STEP 5.
 Track Your Progress

-Use the My Spiritual Health Plan, at the back of this booklet, to chart your course, monitor your progress and celebrate accomplishments throughout the year.
+Use the My Spiritual Health Plan to chart your course, monitor your progress and celebrate accomplishments throughout the year.